frarixeddu555/WS2812_LED/README.md

 # Issues
 **Please note**: all my considerations concern the trial without btn signal input.

-As far as concerned timing requirements, coding a "1" or "0" with high and low pulses seems work fine.
+As far as concerned timing requirements, coding a "1" or "0" with high and low pulses seems to work fine.
 I attached some oscilloscope's photos in the folder "Oscilloscope output" if you want to check it out.

 Anyway WS2812 doesn't work.
-It doesn't light on neither driving FPGA's switches nor with reset button.
+It doesn't light on neither driving FPGA's switches nor clicking the reset button.
 I attached constraints file.

 LED respond only if I desconnect and reconnect the **Data_in** cable (**s_out** in the code).
 At the exactly contact moment, the LED gets a color.
 But still remain insensitive to switch or reset signals changes.
 To assign it another color you have to desconnect e reconnect again.

-What if I measure signal with the oscilloscope while wires from FPGA are hooked up at the LED?
-If I leave oscilloscope's ground connected to the GND signal, same behavior of before.
-If I desconnect ground, LED begins turning on with randomly color.
+What if I measure signal with the oscilloscope while wires from FPGA are hooked up to the LED?
+If I leave oscilloscope's ground connected to the GND signal, it doesn't show any improvements.
+If I desconnect the ground, LED begins turning on with different colors.